Terraforming Mars A Non-Starter: Need 10 Million Comets Made Of Pure Carbon Dioxide

 A leading scientist on NASA’s MAVEN mission has asserted that terraforming the planet Mars is a future scenario that is simply unfeasible.
-In fact, transforming the Red Planet into a greener, Earth-like world would require an enormous amount of carbon dioxide, a gas that, though thought to be at one time quite prevalent on the planet, today is in scant supply.
-So for Mars to terraformed, it would need a CO2 infusion — one on an astronomical scale.
+In fact, transforming the red planet into a greener, Earth-like world would require an enormous amount of carbon dioxide, a gas that, though thought to be at one time quite prevalent on the planet, today is in scant supply.
+So for Mars to be terraformed, it would need a CO2 infusion — one on an astronomical scale.

-Bruce Jakosky, the principal investigator for NASA the MAVEN (Mars Atmosphere and Volatile EvolutioN) spacecraft mission, says that current levels of CO2 on Mars would not be nearly enough for a transformative project like terraforming the Red Planet.
+Bruce Jakosky, the principal investigator for NASA and MAVEN (Mars Atmosphere and Volatile EvolutioN) spacecraft mission, says that current levels of CO2 on Mars would not be nearly enough for a transformative project like terraforming the red planet.
 And, unfortunately, Mars is in the process of gradually losing its atmosphere.
 The MAVEN mission itself was undertaken to collect data on the depletion of said Martian atmosphere and they have found that the depletion rate of CO2 is quite low and will take eons to dissipate.

 “The rate of loss of gas today is very low — slow enough that it would take billions of years to remove the equivalent amount of gas that is in the atmosphere,” Jakosky told Seeker via email.